-The Primary Care Department is an integral part of HEE Kent, Surrey and Sussex (KSS).
-The region is a densely populated part of the South East benefiting from close proximity to London, good rail links and several areas of natural beauty including a long and ever-changing coastline.
+The Primary Care Department is an integral part of the Workforce Training and Education (WT&E) directorate across Kent, Surrey and Sussex (KSS).
+The region is a densely populated part of the South East benefiting from close proximity to London, good rail links and several areas of outstanding natural beauty including a long and ever-changing coastline.

-HEE KSS GP School covers the geographical areas of Kent, Surrey and Sussex looking after a population of 4.2 million; served by 4,000 GPs, 20 Clinical Commissioning Groups, 11 Acute Hospital Trusts and four Mental Health Trusts.
+The KSS Primary Care Department covers the geographical areas of Kent, Surrey and Sussex looking after a population of 5.2 million; served by around 4,000 GPs, three Integrated Care Boards (ICBs), ICB-level Training Hubs, Locality Training Hubs, Acute Hospital Trusts, and Mental Health Trusts.

-There are 11 GP Specialty Training Programmes (formerly Vocational Training Schemes) in the GP School supported by over 50 GP Specialty Training Programme Directors.
-There are nearly 500 GP Trainers within the GP School, who at any one time are supporting about 800 GP Specialty trainees in both their hospital and GP placements.
+There are 12 GP Specialty Training Programmes (formerly Vocational Training Schemes) in the GP School supported by over 50 GP Training Programme Directors.
+There are nearly 500 GP trainers within the GP School, who at any one time are supporting about 920 GP specialty trainees in both their hospital and GP placements.
 Each county is supported by two Patch Associate GP Deans.

-GP Specialty trainees have the support of a Clinical Supervisor during their hospital attachments and also have an Educational Supervisor.
+GP Specialty trainees have the support of a Clinical Supervisor (CS) during their hospital attachments and also have an Educational Supervisor (ES) – also known as a GP Trainer.
 The Clinical Supervisor will ensure that appropriate clinical experience is available for trainees, congruent with the developmental needs of the trainee with reference to the GP curriculum and patient safety.
-They will also be responsible for supervising workplace-based assessments and ensuring trainees are able to get these effectively organised.
+They will also be responsible for supervising workplace-based assessments.
 The Educational Supervisor will facilitate meetings with trainees for whom they are responsible and support their learning and development and assessments in line with the GP curriculum.
-Educational Supervisors are qualified GP Trainers.

 GP placements are undertaken in practices approved for GP training purposes.
-In a similar way to hospital placements, trainees will be supported by both a Clinical Supervisor and an Educational Supervisor.
-However, if they are attached to a practice that has one or more GP Trainers, the Trainer will undertake both roles.
-If the attachment is in a practice that has GPs trained for the role of Clinical Supervisor, the Educational Supervisor can be a GP Trainer in a nearby practice.
+In a similar way to hospital placements, trainees will be supported by both a CS and an ES.
+However, if they are attached to a practice that has one or more GP trainers, the Trainer will undertake both roles.
+If the attachment is in a practice that has GPs trained for the role of CS, the ES can be a GP Trainer in a nearby practice.

-Each GP Training Programme will be supported by a Local Faculty Group (LFG).
-LFGs are chaired by the Patch Associate GP Dean and has membership drawn from local GP Educational Supervisors, GP Training Programme Directors and trainee representatives.
+Each GP Specialty Training Programme will be supported by a Local Faculty Group (LFG).
+LFGs are chaired by the Patch Associate GP Dean and has membership drawn from local GP trainers, GP training programme directors and trainee representatives.